Berkhamsted: Railway

+Buses

+Local bus routes are operated by Red Eagle and Red Rose Travel, which connect the town with Aylesbury, Hemel Hempstead, Luton, Watford and Whipsnade Zoo.

+Since 1999, the county's bus network has been overseen by Hertfordshire County Council's Intalink transport partnership.

 Road

+A strip map showing Berkhamsted on the route of the Sparrows Herne turnpike.

 Originally proposed in the 1930s, a bypass was opened in 1993 to relive town traffic and the main A41 road now passes south-west of Berkhamsted.
-Local bus routes passing through Berkhamsted town centre provide links to Aylesbury, Hemel Hempstead, Luton, Watford and Whipsnade Zoo.
-Since 1999 buses are managed by Hertfordshire County Council's Intalink transport service.